Content

 A new approach is needed

 The goal of your content strategy is not reach or leads.
-It is to support an effective GTM strategy as best you can; reach and leads are just the leading metrics that we could easily measure.
+The goal is revenue, reach and leads are just the leading metrics that are easy to measure.

 Getting too bogged down in those can distract from the more important question: who is reading, and what do we want them to do?